Join the LadVen OS testing programRequest a demo

 • the task is already closed or canceled;

-• the task is under review, and the action is available only to the reporter or reviewer;
+• the task is under review, and the action is available only to the requester or reviewer;

 • a required result, file, comment, or completed checklist is missing;